sroecker/LLM_AppDev-HandsOn/README.md

 NOTE: You need to create a network to access a running ollama container.

 ## OpenShift
 ``
+oc new-project my-workshop
+``

+``
 oc apply -f deployments/ollama.yaml
 ``

+If you want to enable GPU support you have to have to install the NVIDIA GPU Operator and NFD Operator as described [here]( https://ai-on-openshift.io/odh-rhods/nvidia-gpus/), then deploy `ollama-gpu.yaml` instead.

 ``
 oc apply -f deployments/streamlit.yaml